rakesh9949/ransomware_project/README.md

 # Ransomware Simulation Project

-This repository contains the complete ransomware simulation project structured by phases, including design files, scripts, and explanations.
+This repository contains the complete ransomwsimulation project structured by phases, including design files, scripts, and explanations.

 ## Project Overview
 This project demonstrates how ransomware works in a controlled environment using Python.
 It simulates encryption, phishing infection, file monitoring, detection of suspicious activity, and mitigation.